awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-launchtemplatedata-metadataoptions.md

 ## Properties<a name="aws-properties-ec2-launchtemplate-launchtemplatedata-metadataoptions-properties"></a>

 `HttpEndpoint`  <a name="cfn-ec2-launchtemplate-launchtemplatedata-metadataoptions-httpendpoint"></a>
-This parameter enables or disables the HTTP metadata endpoint on your instances\.
+Enables or disables the HTTP metadata endpoint on your instances\.
 If the parameter is not specified, the default state is `enabled`\.
 If you specify a value of `disabled`, you will not be able to access your instance metadata\.
 *Required*: No
 *Type*: String